-Here at Ezra, we’ve paired the latest in Artificial Intelligence (AI) and MRI technology to scan for prostate cancer; our method is 92% accurate, compared to the industry standard PSA blood testing method, which is only about 21% accurate in predicting malignancy.
+Here at Ezra, we’ve paired the latest in Artificial Intelligence (AI) and MRI technology to scan for prostate cancer; our method is can detect over 90% of prostate cancers, compared to the industry standard PSA blood testing method, which is only about 21% accurate in predicting malignancy.
 And we’re far from the only group using AI technology to help bring the world of medicine to new heights, saving lives as we go along.
 From England to Boston, AI is being used to orchestrate all sorts of feats that would have been described as nothing short of medical miracles up until just a few years ago.

 In England’s Moorfields Eye Hospital, a collaboration with Alphabet’s DeepMind has enabled AI to evaluate 3D scans of the backs of patient’s eyes.
 This system was created to help deal with a major problem in ophthalmology today: the time it takes for healthcare professionals to read these scans coupled with the sheer volume of scans they need to review is almost insurmountable.
 And during this time, patients can develop an abrupt issue in need of emergency treatment.
 What’s incredible is that the AI the team developed can correctly propose treatment for more than 50 “sight threatening eye diseases as accurately as world-leading expert doctors.”
 Though these results represent very early findings, they’re promising; clinical trials will hopefully begin soon.